genielabs/glabs.it/source/content/posts/portable-web-components/index.md

 **A brief note on actual implementation**

-In the actual implementation of the *Playground* component, which makes use of *zuix.js*, the component extends [`ControllerInstance`](https://zuixjs.org/pages/documentation/controller/#Implementation), a base class that implements common lifecycle patterns of a component and that already addresses all common pitfalls of component development.
+In the actual implementation of the *Playground*, which makes use of *zuix.js*, the component extends [`ControllerInstance`](https://zuixjs.org/pages/documentation/controller/#Implementation), a base class that implements common lifecycle patterns of a component.

 In particular, inside the [`onInit`](https://zuixjs.org/pages/documentation/controller/#onInit) lifecycle callback, it overrides the [`ready`](https://zuixjs.org/pages/documentation/active_refresh/#default_ready_handler) handler and uses a state variable